KhaoYang/Michelin-Scraper/README.md

 # Michelin-Scraper
-# Tool to scrape data from Michelin Guide
+# Tool to scrape data from Michelin Guide.